 Stories by Jake Solyst

-Jake has been telling environmental stories about the Chesapeake Bay watershed for nearly five years.
-Having spent a decade in Baltimore, Jake now resides in Charlottesville, Virginia where water flows to the Bay via the James River watershed.
+Jake has been telling environmental stories about the Chesapeake Bay watershed for over five years.
+Having spent a decade in Baltimore, he now resides in Charlottesville, Virginia where water flows to the Bay via the James River watershed.

 Read story